wikimedia/mediawiki-extensions-Wikibase/docs/storage/terms.md

 #### Read queries

+**Lookup terms of an entity**

-* Lookup of the terms of an entity can be achieved by starting with the [wbt_item_terms] or [wbt_property_terms] tables where you will find integer representations of Item and Property identifiers.
+Lookup of the terms of an entity can be achieved by starting with the [wbt_item_terms] or [wbt_property_terms] tables where you will find integer representations of Item and Property identifiers.
-* Lookup of entities from a term string can be achieved by starting with the [wbt_text] table which contains the text for all terms or all types for both Items and Properties.

-Checking data for these tables involves lots of joins.
 The below query selects all terms in the tables for item Q123 and can be used as a starting point for data exploration:

 ```sql